esl/elixirconf-eu-jekyll/_trainings/why-on-earth-would-i-test-if-i-have-to-just-let-it-crash.md

 ---
 experience: []
-name: Why on Earth would I test if I have to just Let it crash? (virtual)
+name: Why on Earth would I test if I have to just Let it crash (virtual)
 type: training
 trainers:
 - _participants/laura-m-castro.md